nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Editing data file

-* Your Foster Family data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.<br>
+* Your Foster Family data is saved automatically as a JSON file with the file path <br>
+`[JAR file location]/data/addressbook.json`.<br>

 * A JSON file stores fosterer details as key value pairs, making it more readable than a regular text file.<br>

   <img src="images/screenshots/JsonExample.png" height="400" class="center"/>

-  For example, the "name" key is paired with a value "Alex Yeoh" for the first fosterer in your address book.<br>
+  In the example above, the "name" key is paired with a value "Alex Yeoh" for the first fosterer in your address book.<br>

 * We strongly advise you to update the data file directly **only if you are an advanced user**.<br>